Robert Lado

-Dr. Robert Lado (May 31, 1915, Tampa, Florida – December 11, 1995, Washington) was an American expert on modern linguistics.
+Dr. Robert Lado (May 31, 1915, Tampa, Florida – December 11, 1995, Washington) was an American linguist.

 Early life

 His parents were Spanish immigrants who relocated to Spain before he had a chance to learn English.
 He returned to the United States at the age of 21 and began to learn English as an adult.
 This allowed him to develop an understanding of and sensitivity to the challenges confronting immigrants and speakers of other languages learning English as a second language.

 Education

 Lado received his Bachelor of Arts from Rollins College in Winter Park, Florida and his Master of Arts from the University of Texas at Austin.
 He received his doctorate from the University of Michigan.

 Professor

 He later became a Professor of English and the Director of the University of Michigan's English Language Institute.
 After several years at the University of Michigan, he joined the staff of Georgetown University in Washington, D.C.
-At Georgetown, served as dean of the Institute of Languages (later renamed the Faculty of Languages and Linguistics) for 13 years.
+At Georgetown, he served as dean of the Institute of Languages (later renamed the Faculty of Languages and Linguistics) for 13 years.